afifaniks/repoqa/README.md

   -H "Content-Type: application/json" \
   -d '{
     "repo": "https://github.com/afifaniks/repoqa.git",
-    "question": "How does this application work?",
-    "llm_model": "qwen3:1.7b"
+    "question": "What are the permissible licenses in this repository?", "llm_model": "qwen3:1.7b"
   }'
 ```